Colcannon is a traditional Irish dish full of creamy potatoes and cabbage.

 Gluten Free Irish Colcannon is pure comfort food!
 This Irish dish is full of creamy mashed potatoes, cabbage and crispy bacon instead of the traditional ham.
 This is a wonderful dish for St. Patrick’s Day, but perfect for any other occasion too.

-- 3 pounds organic potatoes, washed and scrubbed (I prefer Yukon Gold or Red)
+- 3 pounds organic potatoes, washed and peeled (I prefer Yukon Gold or Red)

-- 1 cup whole organic milk, preferably from pastured cows
+- 1 cup organic organic milk, preferably from pastured cows

 - 1 teaspoon Celtic sea salt